 The small warning lamp flashes in yellow and then lights up continuously; the larger warning lamp lights up in yellow.
+On the on-board computer, the tires are shown in gray and a message appears.

 No flat tire can be detected.